-This brief is the second of a three-part series that analyzes employee participation in primary and supplemental retirement plans, retiree health care benefits, and Social Security in 20 large cities and counties across the country.
+This brief is the final in a three-part series that analyzes employee participation in primary and supplemental retirement plans, retiree health care benefits, and Social Security in 20 large cities and counties across the country.

 Local and state governments continue their hiring trend although their workforces are still smaller since the 2008 economic downturn; recruitment and retention continue to be challenges; and pressure on benefits continues, particularly health care.
 (5/14)

 Comparing Compensation: State-Local Versus Private Sector Workers

 An examination of whether benefits close the wage gap between public and private sector workers.
 The analysis found that the compensation of state-local and private sector workers is similar.
 (9/15/11)

 Center President/CEO Elizabeth Kellar tells Pensions&Investments that even good GASB numbers should not take attention away from the need for elected officials to focus on funding plans and decisions about setting annual contribution rates.
 (9/15/14)

 State and local governments are hiring again, but they’re having difficulty finding — and retaining — the right people.
 In her column for Governing, Center President & CEO Elizabeth Kellar asks: Do governments have a people problem?
 (7/8/14)